Sandeep-M23/OptimizePrime-BMSCE/README.md

 ## Theme

-The theme of the website is to help people with mental health issues to find a mental health professional,  and to hepl them to be aware of the different types of mental health issues and its symptoms.
+The theme of the website is to help people with mental health issues to find a mental health professional,  and to help them to be aware of the different types of mental health issues and its symptoms.

 ## Technologies Used